 - how you respond to stress

-As soon as you scan over this brief list, you recognize that each and everyone of those factors is within your control.
-Indeed, they also go hand in hand.
+As soon as you scan over this brief list, you recognize that those factors are within your control.
+Indeed, they go hand in hand.

 And with that, let’s dig in!